astronomer/astronomer/docs/pages/airflow.md

 When ready to commit new source or destination hooks/operators, our best practice is to commit these into separate repositories for each plugin.

 ## Starting from an existing Airflow project
 If you already have an Airflow project (Airflow home directory), getting things running on Astronomer is straightforward.
-Within `examples/airflow`, we provide a `run` script that can wire up a few things to help you develop on Airflow quickly.
+Within `examples/airflow`, we provide a `start` script that can wire up a few things to help you develop on Airflow quickly.

 You'll also notice a small `.env` file next to the `docker-compose.yml` file.
 This file is automatically sourced by `docker-compose` and it's variables are interpolated into the service definitions in the `docker-compose.yml` file.
 If you run `docker-compose up`, like we did above, we mount volumes into your host machine's `/tmp` directory for Postgres and Redis.
 This will automatically be cleaned up for you.

-This will also be the behavior if you run `./run` with no arguments.
-If you want to load your own Airflow project into this system, just provide the project's path as an argument to run, like this: `./run ~/repos/airflow-project`.
+This will also be the behavior if you run `./start` with no arguments.
+If you want to load your own Airflow project into this system, just provide the project's path as an argument to run, like this: `./start ~/repos/airflow-project`.

 Under the hood, a few things make this work. `Dockerfile.astro` and `.dockerignore` files are written into your project directory.
 And an `.astro` directory is created.
 - `Dockerfile.astro` just links to a special `onbuild` version of our Airflow image that will automatically add certain files, within the `.astro` directory to the image.